Images

 Market and model

-Budget at around the £50,000 mark for this Sealion 7 and you won't be far out.
+Budget at around the £45,000 mark for this Sealion 7 in base 'Comfort 82.5kWh form - or around £49,000 for the mid-range 'Design AWD' 82.5kWh model.
+For the top 'Excellence AWD' version with the bigger 91.3kWh battery, you'll need around £57,000.
 In the UK, BYD has established partnerships with key dealerships, and opened 60 stores across the nation, including a flagship showroom in Westfields Shopping Mall, West London, with plans to double this figure by the end of 2025.

 Interestingly for an unknown brand, BYD isn't looking to substantially undercut its main competitors on price.
 But equipment levels are high.
 Across the range, the cabin gets a 15.6-inch rotatable screen equipped with an intelligent voice control function that can be activated with the voice command 'Hey BYD'; and seamless smartphone integration via 'Android Auto' or 'Apple CarPlay'.
 It also features a 10.25-inch full instrument LCD panel and an impressive Dynaudio Performance Audio System provides premium quality sound.